L3 Advanced Diploma In Accounting

 This Level 3 course builds on the topics covered in the AAT Level 2 Certificate and extends on the areas covered to the completion of final accounts.
 The programme is designed to provide the maximum flexibility to students from a wide range of circumstances and diverse backgrounds, allowing them to gain skills and knowledge based on nationally agreed standards of competence.

-Although course textbooks are available in the College library, you may wish to buy a textbook (following consultation with your tutor).
+You will be required to buy text books for this course and will be sent details before the course starts.
+These books will be available in the library subject to availability.
 You may also wish to purchase a set of course workbooks which will help you with your studies.
 These may be purchased through the College at a 40% discounted fee.
 Your tutor will discuss workbooks with you at the start of your course.

 You will also need to bring the following to the first session:

-The ability to type is essential as all exams are computer based.
-To be accepted on the course,other factors will also be taken into consideration including:
+To be accepted on the course, other factors will also be taken into consideration including:

-You should also be a member of the AAT and will need to pay the AAT membership fee.
-(Runshaw College will collect your AAT membership fee).
+You should also be a member of the AAT and will need to pay the annual AAT membership of £101 (price correct May 2021).

 - Accounts Assistant